Histologically or cytologically confirmed adenocarcinoma of the prostate withoutsmall cell

 (score on BPI-SF Question #3 must be

-For enrollment into Part 2 only (optional in Part 1): DDR gene alterations (DDR+) likely to
+For enrollment into Part 2 only (optional in Part 1): assessment of DDR mutation status

 Consent to a saliva sample collection for a germline comparator unless prohibited by local